 What do I do if my landlord locks me out?
 Moves my stuff to the curb while I’m at work?

+This kind of conduct is illegal (absent an eviction order) even under normal circumstances.
 Call the police.
 Take pictures.
 Take video.
 Narrate the video with what happened.
 What you see.
 Then, call a lawyer.

 What do I do if law enforcement officials are helping the landlord move my stuff or supervising the process?